mattrflew/nhl-playoff-pool-optimizer/README.md

 - `scripts/` provides run-able scripts for the run and build steps.

 The pipeline is modular such that individual components (i.e. only running player stats) can be run independently if desired.

+## notebooks

+This directory contains all of the exploratory work for this project.
+They serve as either sandboxes to develop scripts, tune parameters, build models, etc.

+The notebooks are organized such that their prefix indicates the chronological order in which they were developed.

+All design choices for the overall system are justified throughout these notebooks.